drakkan/sftpgo/README.md

       - `cd`, `pwd`.
 Some SFTP clients does not support the SFTP SSH_FXP_REALPATH packet type and so they use `cd` and `pwd` SSH commands to get the initial directory.
 Currently `cd` do nothing and `pwd` always returns the `/` path.
       - `git-receive-pack`, `git-upload-pack`, `git-upload-archive`.
 These commands enable support for Git repositories over SSH, they need to be installed and in your system's `PATH`.
       - `rsync`.
 The `rsync` command need to be installed and in your system's `PATH`.
 We cannot avoid that rsync create symlinks so if the user has the permission to create symlinks we add the option `--safe-links` to the received rsync command if it is not already set.
 This should prevent to create symlinks that point outside the home dir.
 If the user cannot create symlinks we add the option `--munge-links`, if it is not already set.
 This should make symlinks unusable (but manually recoverable)
+    - `keyboard_interactive_auth_program`, string.
+Absolute path to an external program to use for keyboard interactive authentication.
+See the "Keyboard Interactive Authentication" paragraph for more details.
 - **"data_provider"**, the configuration for the data provider
     - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`, `bolt`, `memory`
     - `name`, string.
 Database name.
 For driver `sqlite` this can be the database name relative to the config dir or the absolute path to the SQLite database.